Junun (film): Reception

-On Rotten Tomatoes, Junun has a 100% approval rating based on 14 reviews, with an average rating of 7.9 out of 10.
-On Metacritic, it has a rating of 78 out of 100 based on 6 reviews.

-IndieWire gave Junun a grade of B+ and wrote that it "offers no clear-eyed statement on its subject, but develops an enveloping internal logic about the thrill of artistic innovation."
+On Rotten Tomatoes, Junun has a 100% approval rating based on 18 reviews, with an average rating of 7.9 out of 10.
+On Metacritic, it has a rating of 78 out of 100 based on six reviews.
+IndieWire gave Junun a grade of B+ and wrote that it "offers no clear-eyed statement on its subject, but develops an enveloping internal logic about the thrill of artistic innovation".
 Variety wrote that "Anderson’s aesthetics unobtrusively capture the magic of Greenwood and company’s global partnership.
 It’s a reverent tribute, and one that articulates its underlying themes in subtle, piercing snapshots."

 The Hollywood Reporter described it as "a transporting film that places us right there in the room, living and breathing a singular artistic experience.
 Trying to remain still in your seat is futile."
 A.A.
 Dowd of The A.V.
 Club gave the film a grade of B and wrote: "Junun may be a minor work from a major director, but it provides plenty of bounce in the step and candy for the ears.
 It’s hard to ask much more of a music movie."
-The Guardian gave the film 3 out of 5, writing: "Given how fruitful and fascinating the collaboration has been between Anderson and Greenwood ... this returned favour is a little disappointing.
+The Guardian gave Junun three out of five, writing: "Given how fruitful and fascinating the collaboration has been between Anderson and Greenwood ... this returned favour is a little disappointing.
 Anderson has brought much less personality and invention to this project than Greenwood gave to [Anderson's] movies."